port-labs/port-ts-api-gitlab-trigger/README.md

-# port-bt-gitlab-trigger
+# Port Typescript API GitLab Trigger

-This project includes a basic API that can receive a request from Port's Agent, extract the inputs and then make a request to the specified gitlab pipeline to trigger it with the provided inputs.
+This project includes a basic API that can receive a request from Port's Agent, extract the inputs and then make a request to the specified GitLab pipeline to trigger it with the provided inputs.

 # Setup